 Entering the workforce directly after school with no prior industry experience can be daunting; WIL opportunities can help bridge the gap between school to work, allowing for a smoother transition.
 Students who participate in WIL gain workplace experience and career readiness skills, which generally makes them more employable upon graduation.

-Brittanie Parisien joined EMILI as an intern in 2022, a role that led to a full time contract on EMILI's team.
+Brittanie Parisien joined EMILI as an intern in 2022.
+She was thrilled when this role that led to a full time contract on EMILI's team.

 Program: UM Arts Career Apprenticeship

 "Going from school to work is a daunting task, but I think work-integrated learning is a great bridge.
 It provides a transition for students to begin their career in a safer, more supportive way"